-The National Park Service (NPS) is beginning the planning process for a General Management Plan Amendment (GMP Amendment) for Point Reyes National Seashore and the north district of Golden Gate National Recreation Area.
+The National Park Service (NPS) has begun the planning process for a General Management Plan Amendment (GMP Amendment) for Point Reyes National Seashore and the north district of Golden Gate National Recreation Area.
 The GMP Amendment will update management guidance for more than 28,000 acres of NPS lands, including all lands currently leased for ranching.

-As part of this process, we are initiating a 30-day comment period on a conceptual range of management alternatives.
-The comment period has been extended by one week.
-You are encouraged to share your observations, concerns, and ideas about the information presented in the GMP Amendment newsletter (English [1,479 KB PDF]/Spanish [2,303 KB PDF]) and Public Meeting Banners (12,739 KB PDF) to help us focus the GMP Amendment on significant issues in the planning area.
+As part of this process, on October 16, 2017, we initiated a 30-day comment period on a conceptual range of management alternatives.
+On November 15, 2017, the comment period was extended by one week.
+The public was invited and encouraged to share their observations, concerns, and ideas about the information presented in the GMP Amendment newsletter (English [1,479 KB PDF]/Spanish [2,303 KB PDF]) and Public Meeting Banners (8,278 KB PDF) to help us focus the GMP Amendment on significant issues in the planning area.
 The information obtained during this public comment period will be used to refine the conceptual range of alternatives, identify issues, and ensure that we have the information needed to move forward in the planning process.
-The comment period ends on November 22, 2017.
+The comment period ended on November 22, 2017.

-The NPS will be hosting two open house meetings during this comment period.
-You are invited to attend these meetings to discuss your thoughts and ask NPS representatives any questions you may have.
-The meetings will be identical in format and are intended to gather public comments for use in shaping the plan.
-The meetings are scheduled for late-October at the following locations:
+The NPS hosted two open house meetings during this comment period.
+The public was invited to attend these meetings to discuss their thoughts and ask NPS representatives any questions they may have.
+The meetings were identical in format and were intended to gather public comments for use in shaping the plan.
+The meetings were held at the following locations:

 Wednesday, October 25, 2017